Kamaruzaman Sjam: Testimony in court and execution

-In court as a witness during the trials of other people accused of responsibility for the 30 September Movement, Sjam claimed he had been acting under the orders of Aidit.
-He was sentenced to death in 1968, but continued to appear as a witness in various trials, at which he continued to reveal further details to postpone his execution.
+In court as a witness during the trials of other people accused of responsibility for the 30 September Movement, Sjam claimed he had been acting under the orders of Aidit during the entire movement.
+He was sentenced to death in 1968, but continued to appear as a witness in various trials, at which he continued to reveal further details in an attempt to postpone his execution.
 He was finally executed in September 1986.